 Homemade taco seasoning to replace the store-bought taco packets is easy to make, packed with flavor, and better for you.
 Use it for tacos, soups, salads, and more.

-This easy taco spice blend made with chili powder, cumin, paprika, garlic powder, onion powder, and just the right amount of spice is easy to make and makes the best taco meat.
+This easy homemade taco seasoning blend made with chili powder, cumin, paprika, garlic powder, onion powder, and just the right amount of spice is easy to make and makes the best taco meat.
 Plus making it at home lets you control the spice level so it is perfect for your palette.

-When I need a quick meal, tacos are always at the top of the list and having a jar of premade taco spices ready to go in my spice drawer makes that even easier.
-All I need is some protein - ground beef, chicken, seafood, tofu, or beans - and a few shakes of taco seasoning and dinner is ready.
+When I need a quick meal, tacos are always at the top of the list, and having a jar of premade taco spices ready to go in my spice drawer makes that even easier.
+All I need is some protein - ground beef, ground chicken, seafood, tofu, or beans - and a few shakes of taco seasoning and dinner is ready.

 It also is killer as a rub for meats on the grill and makes the easiest three-ingredient shredded chicken.
 Just combine chicken, taco seasoning, and a can of diced tomatoes.
 Trust me - so easy and delicious.